RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

 Use In Specific Populations

-Use of NSAIDs, including ANJESO, during the third trimester of pregnancy increases the risk of premature closure of the fetal ductus arteriosus.
-Avoid use of NSAIDs, including ANJESO, in pregnant women starting at 30 weeks of gestation (third trimester) [see WARNINGS AND PRECAUTIONS].
+Use of NSAIDs, including ANJESO, at about 30 weeks gestation or later in pregnancy increases the risk of premature closure of the fetal ductus arteriosus.

 In animal reproduction studies, embryofetal death was observed in rats and rabbits treated during the period of organogenesis with meloxicam at oral doses equivalent to 0.32- and 3.24-times the maximum recommended human dose (MRHD) of 30 mg of ANJESO, based on body surface area (BSA).
 Increased incidence of septal heart defects were observed in rabbits treated throughout embryogenesis with meloxicam at an oral dose equivalent to 39-times the MRHD of 30 mg of ANJESO.
 In pre- and post-natal reproduction studies, there was an increased incidence of dystocia, delayed parturition, and decreased offspring survival at 0.04-times the MRHD of 30 mg of ANJESO.
 No teratogenic effects were observed in rats and rabbits treated with meloxicam during organogenesis at an oral dose equivalent to 1.3 and 13-times the MRHD of 30 mg of ANJESO [see Data].